The Trump Prophecy: Plot

 In 2005, Mark Taylor (Chris Nelson), an American Christian firefighter married to a fire dispatcher named Mary Jo (Karen Boles), carries a dead young boy (Landon Starns) out of a crackhouse fire.
 He has had fever dreams relating to the incident since then, which prompts his doctor (Todd McLaren) to diagnose him as having post-traumatic stress disorder.
-However, he is not taking his prescribed medication and retires his position as firefighter.
+However, he is not taking his prescribed medication and retires from his position as a firefighter.

 Taylor spends the next six years descending into his PTSD-infused situation, facing hypersomnia and nightmares about being taken hostage by a fire demon from hell (Darrell Nelson) while watching television to numb the illness.
 Mary Jo notices these episodes and prays to God to help her husband; the prayer works, as Mark dreams about a glowing orb that explodes electrical energy onto him.
 While hearing Donald Trump on television news, Taylor receives a message from God, which he writes down in a journal, informing him, "You're hearing the voice of president [sic]."
 By the time of the 2012 election, Taylor hopes God's wish will be fulfilled.
-However, Trump doesn't make it as a nominee and Barack Obama wins instead.
+However, Trump does not make it as a nominee and Barack Obama wins instead.

 Taylor continues journaling accounts of his dreams and hearings from God up until the start of the 2016 United States presidential election, when he shares his writings with his doctor, Don Colbert (Don Brooks) and his wife, Mary (Paulette Todd).
 Mary notices a "rhythm of truth" when reading them and builds up a national prayer chain so that Trump will be president and, in turn, Taylor will be relieved of his disorder.
 She obtains participants by calling others via phone and instructs them to use a shofar in order to increase the chances of Trump winning the election.

 Despite several news reports of the unlikelihood of Trump being elected, the miracle occurs as he wins, leaving Mark and Mary Taylor happy and relieved.
 Worldwide coverage of Mary Colbert's shofar group influences Israelis to start their own group of people blowing the horn.
 The Trump Prophecy ends with interviews of "a panel of world leaders," those being notable conservatives and evangelicals, answering political questions.